SQLCrespi/PowerShell-Docs.pt-br/reference/docs-conceptual/gallery/concepts/script-license-acceptance.md

 ## <a name="examples"></a>EXEMPLOS

-### <a name="example-1-install-script-with-dependencies-requiring-license-acceptance"></a>Exemplo 1: Instalar script com dependências exigindo a aceitação da licença
+### <a name="example-1-install-script-with-dependencies-requiring-license-acceptance"></a>Exemplo 1: Instalar Script com dependências exigindo a aceitação da licença

 O script 'ScriptRequireLicenseAcceptance' depende do módulo 'ModuleRequireLicenseAcceptance'.
 O usuário recebe a solicitação para aceitar licença.